-One aspect of open source which perhaps people aren’t aware of are open source films – creative, original content, created open source.
-One of the best ‘studios‘ for this is the Blender Foundation.
-Blender is itself an open source 3D modeling and rendering system, and they use the foundation and industry sponsorship now to actually produce content where all of the source materials – models, music, renders, all of it, is available open source, with the CG works mainly done in Blender itself.
+One aspect of open source which perhaps people aren’t aware of are open source films – creative, original content, created by open source software and open source themselves.
+One of the best ‘studios‘ for this is the Blender Foundation and its open source film projects.
+Blender is itself an open source 3D modelling and rendering system, and they use foundation and industry sponsorship to produce content where all of the source materials – models, music, renders, all of it, is available open source, with the CG works mainly done in Blender itself.

-I first bumped in to these projects in 2008 with their “Big Buck Bunny” short film, which was well written and well made, taking on the children’s animation genre.
+I first bumped in to these film projects in 2008 with their “Big Buck Bunny” short film, which was well written and well made, taking on the childrens animation genre.

-Then I went back to their 2006 project ‘Elephants Dream‘ , which is darker, more for adults, a grainy, atmospheric tale of two workers seemingly in an almost sentient machine.
+Then I went back to their 2006 project ‘Elephants Dream‘ , which is darker and more for adults, a grainy, atmospheric tale of two workers who inhabit a seemingly almost sentient machine.

 Next up was ‘Sintel‘, a fantasy short about a young woman searching for the dragon cub she nursed, and lost.